Joycey83/world-clock-js/README.md

 npm install -g live-server

-3. In your project directory issue the command live-server
+3.In your project directory issue the command live-server

-4. This will automatically launch the default browser.
+4.This will automatically launch the default browser.
 When you make a change to any file, the browser will reload the page - unless it was a CSS file in which case the changes are applied without a reload.